 If you think the problem is inside the lamp, you’ll need to take the lamp apart.
 Every lamp is a bit different, but they tend to just screw together.
 Usually there is a hollow threaded tube that runs through the lamp, and a nut on the underside of the lamp that holds it all together.
 If you remove that nut, then you can usually pull the tube out from the lamp body.
 Then it usually unscrews from the socket.
 Take pictures along the way to help you put the lamp back together.

-The wire on the socket attaches with two screws.
-Loosen the screws, then remove the wire.
+The wire on the socket shell attaches with two screws.
+Loosen the screws, then disconnect the wires.

 Once you wire the lamp up, put it back together by reversing the disassembly process.